skryukov/typelizer/README.md

 ### Disabling Typelizer

 Sometimes we want to use Typelizer only with manual generation.
-To disable Typelizer during development, we can set `DISABLE_TYPELIZER` environment variable to true.
+To disable Typelizer during development, we can set `DISABLE_TYPELIZER` environment variable to `true`.
 This doesn't affect manual generation.

 ## Configuration